alawong/aap-platform/README.md

     `git clone https://github.com/alawong/aap-platform.git`

-3. Edit `vars/config-as-code/common.yml within `aap-platform` to point to your controller host and PAH host.
+3. Edit `vars/config-as-code/common.yml` within `aap-platform` to point to your controller host and PAH host.

 4. Fill in the blanks within `vars/config-as-code/`.
-This will be relevant to their required setup.

 5. Run `aap_controller_configure.yml`.
 This will also require the vault password you used to decrypt Ansible Vault encrypted secrets.